 “Me too”.
 If you use Twitter, Facebook, or even Instagram, you will have seen women and those who identify as female posting “Me too” as their status.
-I’m not sure where this campaign originated, but… More
+A black woman named Tarana Burke is the… More

 Luke 24:25-34 Then he said to them, “Oh, how foolish you are, and how slow of heart to believe all that the prophets have declared!
 Was it not necessary that the Messiah should suffer these things and then enter into his glory?”
 Then beginning with Moses and all the prophets, he interpreted to them the things about himself in all the scriptures.
 As they came near the village to which they were going, he walked ahead as if he were going on.
 But they urged him strongly, saying, “Stay with us, because it is almost evening and the day is now nearly over.”
 So he went in to stay with them.
 When he was at the table with them, he took bread, blessed and broke it, and gave it to them.
 Then their eyes were opened, and they recognized him; and he vanished from their sight.
 They said to each other, “Were not our hearts burning within us while he was talking to us on the road, while he was opening the scriptures to us?”
 That same hour they got up and returned to Jerusalem; and they found the eleven and their companions gathered together.
 They were saying, “The Lord has risen indeed, and he has appeared to Simon!”
 Then they told what had happened on the road, and how he had been made known to them in the breaking of the bread.
 The word of God, for the people of God.
 Thanks be to God.